 In addition to an epic outdoor experience in the far northwest corner, all runners receive…

-- Swag bag chock-full of Frosty Moss Relay goodies and other surprises
+- Swag bag of Frosty Moss Relay goodies and other surprises.

-- Comprehensive event guide, fully marked 80-mile course, and on-course race support.
+- Comprehensive event guide and on-course race support.

-- After-party at Club 7 in the Jametown S’Klallam Tribe’s 7 Cedars Casino, with meal, beverages, music, awards, and raffle prizes.
+- After-party at Club 7 in the Jametown S’Klallam Tribe’s 7 Cedars Casino, with meal, beverages, music, and awards.

 - Bragging rights for getting after it all day on the Olympic Peninsula in February.